MarkChanner/MScProjectPrototype02/README.md

 I still plan to introduce extra functionality in later prototypes, in addition to some basic requirements that are not yet implemented, such as a score board.
 In order to introduce a wider range of emotions than the five given so far, I would like to implement levels with emoticons of more advanced emotions as the game goes on.
 I also need to implement a way for the board to reset if there are no possible matches left.

-##Testing
-The game has been tested (i.e played) by myself, different family members and friends for altogether many
-hours, and this has been very valuable.
-Of course, I am aware that this is not enough and need to introduce automated testing as was in the first prototype.